 How To Survive The Christmas Period Without Your Children

-Christmas two years ago was a very difficult time for my family.
+Christmas five years ago was a very difficult time for my family.
 My youngest, “BabyB”, had been removed from my arms at only six days old.
 He was then placed into foster care against my will and the Final Hearing was due to begin on the very first week in January where the Local Authorities plans were forced adoption.
 He was under an Interim Care Order, and my contact with him was supervised.
 This then meant that I was not permitted to see him on Christmas Day because the Local Authority did not have any staff to supervise a contact.
 This situation was replicated for my other two children in Local Authority care so I was not permitted to see them either, despite having my other children in my care.

 Nationwide, many families will be facing what I was in the Christmas of 2013; the agony of being separated from your children on one of the days of the year when family is everything.